dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 - Authenticate `podman` with `registry.redhat.io`.
 - Prepare an `ImageSetConfiguration` that includes only the Dell CSM Operator.

-Here is a sample `ImageSetConfiguration` file to be adjusted with OpenShift version and CSM operator version:
+Here is a sample `ImageSetConfiguration` file to be adjusted with OpenShift version and CSM Operator version:
 ```yaml
 apiVersion: mirror.openshift.io/v2alpha1
 kind: ImageSetConfiguration